UKHO/docs/quality-assurance/test-strategy.md

 ### Performance

 * The purpose of performance testing is to determine how the product performs (stability and responsiveness) under specified conditions.
 * The requirements for performance testing should be considered from the outset of the project and recorded as part of the Non-Functional Requirements.
+* [This checklist](performance-test-checklist.md) should be used to guide performance testing activities.

 ### Production